PSYC 775 Teaching of Psychology

 The student will submit the topic for his or her upcoming Lecture: Final Assignment.
 The topic must be one contained in the psychology textbook chosen for the student’s previous syllabus assignment and the textbook reference must be included in current APA format.
 The student will also submit a corresponding outline noting key points of information that will be covered in the upcoming lecture assignment, a description of one active learning exercise or an in-class demonstration description (including detailed steps and how the demonstration/activity connects to the lecture), and a reference page in current APA format.
 (CLO: A, B)

 The student will submit the final version of his or her syllabus for the hypothetical psychology course chosen at the beginning of the term.
 For the final syllabus, the student must include a completed schedule that contains the Module: Week number, topics/readings covered, and any assignments/exams due that week.
-A separate Assignment Description section must be included that has a brief summary of each assignments worth.
+A separate Assignment Descriptions section must be included containing a brief summary of each assignment/test.
 At least one proposed assignment must be a written assignment.
 The student will then choose one written assignment described on the syllabus and attach a detailed rubric that would be used to grade this assignment.
-The rubric must contain specific expectations for hypothetical students' work with corresponding point values.(CLO: A, B)
+The rubric must contain specific expectations for hypothetical students’ work with corresponding point values.(CLO: A, B)

-The student will submit 5 multiple choice questions and one short answer question that could be included on a quiz in his or her hypothetical psychology course.
-Correct answers for these questions must also be indicated/included.
-The quiz questions must be accompanied by a short passage from the textbook (that was used for the Syllabus Draft assignment) where the answers could be found.
-This short passage must be quoted and cited/referenced in current APA format.
+The student will create a mock quiz for his or her hypothetical psychology course.
+The mock quiz will contain multiple choice, fill-in-the-blank, true/false and short answer questions.
+Correct answers for these questions, as well as a textbook passage where the answers can be found, must also be included.
+The textbook must be the same one that was used for the Syllabus: Draft Assignment.
+The textbook passage must be quoted and cited/referenced in current APA format.
 (CLO: A)

 The student will submit an 8–10 minute lecture as a narrated PowerPoint.
 The lecture must correspond to the Lecture Topic and Outline Assignment submitted earlier in the course, although slight edits to the initial outline are permitted.
 The lecture must also include a title slide, at least one slide that describes an active learning exercise or demonstration that would be given to the hypothetical class listening to the lecture, and an APA formatted references slide containing the textbook selected for the hypothetical course and any other sources used.
 Citations must be in current APA format.
 (CLO: A, B)

-The student will submit answers to the provided scenarios describing potential classroom challenges.
+In Part I, the student will submit answers to the provided scenarios describing potential classroom challenges.
 The student will describe what he or she would do in the particular situation and provide the reasoning for this answer.
-Each scenario/answer must include an appropriate research citation to support the student's choice of response.
-Scripture must be integrated into at least one scenario/answer.
+Each scenario/answer must include an appropriate research citation to support the student’s choice of response.
 All citations/references must follow current APA format.
+In Part II, the student will grade hypothetical student work using a provided rubric.
 (CLO: A, D, E)

 The student will complete 2 quizzes throughout the term.
 Quiz: Introduction to Teaching Psychology will cover the Learn material for modules 1–4.
 Quiz: Developing in Teaching Psychology will cover the Learn material for modules 5–8.
 Each quiz will be open-book/open-notes, contain 40 questions in multiple-choice or true/false format, and have a time limit of 1 hour and 30 minutes.
 (CLO: A, D)